It's raining innovative ways that startups and food retailers are keeping buyers and employees safe from COVID-19.

 In an effort to provide a solution to long lines in stores, the supermarket chain Lidl has launched a WhatsApp chatbot in Ireland, with which customers can converse and find the most peaceful moments in their favorite stores.

 Customers simply send the chatbot a message on WhatsApp indicating the time and day they intend to visit the store.
-Using real-time data and customer transaction numbers, the chatbot will respond with an automatic message that alerts the sender if the particular day and time is usually a quiet, medium-traffic, or not recommended time for shopping.
+Using real-time data and customer transaction numbers, the chatbot will respond with an automatic message that alerts the sender if the particular day and time is usually a quiet, medium-traffic, or not recommended time to shop.

-Among all these innovations (perhaps excluding the clumsy cameras) the constant in the food sector seems to be user oriented anyway.
-In redesigning the experience of use in shops, companies start again (and do well) from the needs of customers.
+Among all these innovations (perhaps excluding meddlesome cameras) the constant in the food sector seems to be user oriented anyway.
+In redesigning the experience of use in stores, companies restart (and do well) from the needs of customers.